Data Protection Policy

 - Data security.
 We have taken appropriate technical and organizational measures against the unauthorized and unlawful processing of your personal data and information.
 You can rest assured that we have a robust technological platform, international expert advice and a highly specialized team that has developed a strategy to continuously optimize the safety of your personal data.

-- We will always seek to communicate our data protection policies in an easy-to-understand language.
+- Transparency.
+We will always seek to communicate our data protection policies in an easy-to-understand language.
+Pleas also refer to sections We take care of your Rights as a Personal Data Owner and Access to Your Information and Procedure to Exercise Your Rights.

 HOW AND WHY WE COLLECT PERSONAL INFORMATION

-As a forensic firm and legal service provider, we collect personal data as part of our professional activities in order to serve our clients.
+As a forensic firms and legal service providers, we collect personal data as part of our professional activities in order to serve our clients and to comply with the legal regulations that apply to us.

 We never collect personal data without your knowledge and consent.
 We do not use your personal data for purposes other than those stated.